-Enrichment is often thought of as an “extra” or optional provision for residents.
-Sanctuary workers are understandably focused on providing the food, water, and housing that is necessary for residents to live.
+Enrichment is often thought of as an “extra”, or optional provision for residents.
+Sanctuary workers are understandably focused on providing the food, water, and housing necessary for residents to live.
 However, we are hoping that by incorporating enrichment as an aspect of general care, the lives of residents will be enriched.
 This is of particular importance for residents residing in smaller, more confined, or barren living spaces.
 In cases like these, enrichment can make a world of difference in the lives of residents.
 No one likes to be bored, including residents, regardless of species!

 Developing An Enrichment Plan

 The best way to start any enrichment plan is to first consider natural behaviors.
 For example, in the wild, donkeys spend most of their day moving about and grazing.
 It’s important to understand both the species-specific needs of your residents in addition to considering their individual needs!

 For example of an enrichment plan: On an individual level, Peanut, an older jenny resident, underwent leg surgery recently and her movements must be limited (she really likes to roam) to allow the leg to heal.
 Setting Peanut up in her indoor living space, and then providing limited outdoor access to a small paddock is vital to her healing process, but will likely lead to boredom and frustration.
 Stress can actually prolong the healing time and some sterotypies could cause further issues.
 In order to reduce boredom and frustration, it is necessary to add elements to her daily life that help meet her physical and psychological needs.
 Among other things, this can be done by providing a slow feeder or other treat and food enrichment so she spends more time eating, providing calming music, and ensuring she has access to her companion, Sunflower, to varying degrees, as she heals.